jodhsinghnahal/BlindVision/README.md

 Vist [BlindVision](https://jodh.pythonanywhere.com/).
 Read Usage below for how to use the app.
 Recommended to always allow camera and microphone for better usage.

-BlindVision is a user-friendly web application designed for the visually impaired, that helps blind people to see and describe the world around them.
+BlindVision is a user-friendly web application designed for the visually impaired, that helps blind people to see and describe the world around them through.

 The app uses a combination of computer vision and artificial intelligence to identify objects and obstacles in the user's environment.
-BlindVision can then use this information to provide the user with a description of their surroundings.
+BlindVision can then use this information to provide the user with a description of their surroundings through speech.

 ## Features